 Ease of Use

 The first thing we like about using the Dometic is its shape.
-Unlike the other compressor coolers that are all tall, skinny, and deep, the Dometic has a low, squatty shape.
-This makes the contents more spread out rather than stacked on top of one another, which is a heck of a lot easier to find what you're looking for without letting all the cold air out.
+Unlike the other compressor coolers that are all tall, skinny, and deep, this one has a low, squatty shape.
+This makes the contents more spread out rather than stacked on top of one another, which makes it a heck of a lot easier to find what you're looking for without letting all the cold air out.
 The internal basket is also easy to lift out even when it's full, thanks to convenient protruding handles.
-The Dometic also has an interior light as well as an easily accessible and easily replaceable fuse.
+There is also an interior light and an easily accessible and easily replaceable fuse.

 Though it's advertised as having a 46-liter capacity, we measured the total internal capacity as just over 54 liters!
 We think this difference is due to the small internal compartment on one side that might not be included in the Dometic's advertised capacity.
-This is our suspicion because Dometic claims you can fit 72 cans inside the CFX 50W model, and we did - in the main compartment, plus 14 more in the small compartment, for a total of 86 cans!
-This makes the Dometic the largest model we tested, despite our efforts to test all the same sized powered coolers.
+This is our suspicion because Dometic claims you can fit 72 cans inside the CFX 50W model, and we did — in the main compartment, plus 14 more in the small compartment, for a total of 86 cans!
+This makes the Dometic the largest model we tested, despite our efforts to test mostly similar-sized coolers.

 A full load of 86 cans - 14 more than Dometic advertises, thanks to the little side compartment!

-Okay, it's big - like a giant trunk.
-It's heavy - over 46 lb.
-It doesn't have wheels (unlike the handy little Knox!).
+Okay, it's big — like a giant trunk.
+It's heavy — over 46 lb.
+It doesn't have wheels.
 It's never going to be your favorite piece of gear to load into the trailer or boat on those factors alone.
 You'll want to load it empty and then put your food inside, for sure.
 That being said, there are several factors that make the Dometic not totally terrible to carry compared to the other compressor models.
-The Costway is, of course, easier, as it weighs a full 12 lb less.
-However, this is another arena in which the troll-like shape of the Dometic works to its advantage.
+This is another arena in which the troll-like shape of the Dometic works to its advantage.
 This shorter shape makes it easier to carry, and bashes against your legs less than taller coolers do.
 Additionally, the Dometic has extremely rounded edges all over, so when it is smashing its full 46.4 lb of rugged cooling power against you, it's not digging in as hard with corners.
 This is the only model we tested to have so many rounded corners, and we think it makes a BIG difference when it comes time to carry your cooler around.
 And if you're ready to hold your cooler in place, the handles on the Dometic can be used as tie-downs.

 Aside from the obvious beastly size of this cooler, we don't have too many other complaints about its portability.
 It does have quite short DC and AC cords, each measuring just over 6'.
-This is on par with the ARB cord length, though both the Whynter and the Costway have longer DC cords (9' 6" and 7' 9.5" respectively), making it easier to find just the right placement without worrying about if the cord will reach or purchasing an extension.
+This is on par with many other similar coolers, though several are slightly longer.
 At the end of the day, we are pleasantly surprised at the portability of the largest powered cooler in this review.